If you’ve set up conversion tracking, you can add helpful reporting columns to see how your ads lead to valuable customer actions.

 - “Value / all conv. (by conv. time)”

 Note: Data for these columns is available from March 2019.
+Store visit conversions and store sales conversions are not included in “by conv. time” column data.

 Your “View-through conversions” column tells you when customers see, but don’t interact with your ad, and then later complete a conversion on your site.
 This is different from the data in your other conversion columns, which record when customers interact with an ad and then complete a conversion on your site.